Bowers & Wilkins: 1980s

 The 800 loudspeaker range was improved into matrix versions with its very rigid cabinet construction in 1987.

 In December 1987 Bowers died.
 Robert Trunz took leadership of the company and asked Dickie to independently complete the work of John Bowers, who was researching a way of producing a speaker with zero cabinet effect.
 This ultimately became the 'Nautilus' Loudspeaker premiered in its prototype form in 1991.
 Also in 1987, John Dibb joined the company, later to become responsible for many speaker designs, notably several signature models.

-Dibb's 1987 'Concept 90' CM1 loudspeaker was the first B&W speaker with a plastic molded matrix cabinet.
+Dibb's 1987 'Concept 90' CM1 loudspeaker was the first B&W speaker with a plastic moulded matrix cabinet.